-Nonimmigrant international students holding the F-1 visa are required to take a course load of at least nine credits as a condition of their visa.
+Nonimmigrant international students holding an F-1 visa are required to maintain full-time student status as a condition of their visa.
 The student must document that he or she has sufficient funds for tuition, fees and living expenses.
 Additional funds must be available for dependents.

 MSOE has a very limited number of research assistantships and does not provide other financial aid or scholarships for nonimmigrant graduate students, nor does it employ teaching assistants.
 All classes are taught by MSOE faculty only.

 Prior to the release of the Immigration Form I-20, a deposit of $250 is required from all accepted international applicants who are not sponsored by a corporation or their government.

 MSOE offers conditional admission for international students who have met all minimum admission requirements except those based on English proficiency.
 Upon submission of acceptable proof of English proficiency, an applicant’s application will be reviewed for full admission.